 Specifically, according to the Russian Ministry of Defense, the patrol ship Vasily Bykov fired warning shots after the captain of the ship Sukru Okan did not respond to orders to stop for inspection.

-The Ukrainian Defense Ministry said the Sukru Okan was en route to the Ukrainian port of Izmail.
-Refinitiv data showed the ship was heading north toward the Bulgarian coast.
+Ukraine's Defense Ministry said the Sukru Okan was en route to the Ukrainian port of Izmail.
+Refinitiv data showed the ship heading north towards the Bulgarian coast.

 Russia fires warning shots at cargo ship in Black Sea

-Reuters reported on August 14 that Polish authorities had just arrested two Russian citizens accused of distributing propaganda materials for Russia's private military force Wagner in cities in Poland.
+Reuters news agency reported on August 14 that Polish authorities had just arrested two Russian citizens accused of distributing propaganda materials for Russia's private military force Wagner in cities in Poland.

-"The Internal Security Service identified and detained two Russians distributing Wagner propaganda in Krakow and Warsaw," according to Polish Interior Minister Mariusz Kaminski.
+"The Internal Security Service identified and arrested two Russians distributing Wagner propaganda in Krakow and Warsaw," according to Polish Interior Minister Mariusz Kaminski.

 Writing on social network X, he said the two subjects were prosecuted for espionage, among other crimes.